Blog

 Gappy routes

-A weak stop order can turn decent jobs into a mediocre day.
+A weak route can turn three decent jobs into a mediocre day.

 The pricing structure that works for most home-visit businesses

-A strong model usually combines a base visit price, a minimum charge, and a way to absorb travel or distance without rewriting every quote from scratch.
+A strong pricing model usually combines a base visit value, a minimum charge, and a way to absorb travel or distance without rewriting every quote from scratch.

 LayerWhat it coversWhy it matters

-Base service priceThe core work delivered during the visitThis protects the value of the service itself.
+Base service priceThe core work delivered during the visitThis protects the value of the service itself instead of hiding everything inside a vague flat rate.

-Minimum chargeShort visits and low-duration calloutsThis stops tiny jobs from consuming the same admin and route effort as larger ones.
+Minimum chargeShort visits, local callouts, and low-duration workA minimum charge protects tiny jobs from consuming the same admin and travel effort as larger ones.

-Add-onsExtra tasks, prep time, materials, or specialist workThis keeps the quote honest when the job grows on-site.
+Add-onsExtra tasks, prep time, materials, or specialist requirementsAdd-ons keep the quote honest when the job becomes bigger than the standard visit.

-The pricing checklist to run before you publish rates
+The pricing checklist to run before you publish your rates

-Check the model at day level, not just appointment level.
-A quote should still make sense when the real route, travel time, and payment lag show up.
+Before you change your prices, make sure the model works at day level, not just appointment level.
+A good quote should still make sense when the real route, payment lag, and follow-up work show up.

 Margin checklist

-• Set a minimum charge for low-duration visits.
+• Set a minimum charge for any visit that would otherwise underpay the time around it.

-• Decide when travel is included and when it needs a visible buffer.
+• Decide when travel is baked into the base price and when it needs a visible buffer.

-• Review which services generate the most follow-up admin.
+• Review which services generate the most follow-up admin and price them accordingly.

-• Check whether outer-area postcodes need different pricing.
+• Check whether outer-area postcodes need different pricing or stricter batching.

-• Track which visit types create the most repeat work so you do not underprice your best retention channels.
+• Track which visit types create repeat bookings so you do not underprice your best retention channels.

 A full diary is not the same thing as a profitable week.
 Price for the day you actually run, not the service in isolation.